 Licences and Remuneration Agreements

-The AC Copyright Coordinator is responsible for the coordination and administration of College copyright policies and procedures ensuring the College’s compliance with legislative and contractual requirements.
-Any income that might be derived from the use of College copyright material must be in compliance with the relevant College policies.
+The Director of Library Services or delegated representative is responsible for the coordination and administration of College copyright policies and procedures ensuring the College’s compliance with legislative and contractual requirements.